Japanese 1 A (PG)

 From the beginning, they will be exposed to Japanese cultures as reflected in various situations and expressions used therein.
 This will also enable them to deepen their understanding of their own cultures and develop intercultural awareness.
-At the end of this module, students are expected to reach the proficiency level which is equivalent to A1 of CEFR.

 No previous knowledge of Japanese is required.
 However, students will benefit from learning Hiragana and Katakana before the first day of teaching.
 You may find the following websites useful.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will

 - understand, when uttered clearly, simple statements on familiar topics or immediate concrete surroundings

 - can use simple phrases and sentences to describe themselves, their family and friends